pavaniselvakumar/letsblog/README.md

-# 📝 LetsBlog
+📝 LetsBlog
-LetsBlog is a simple and intuitive blogging application where users can: ✍️ Create and publish blogs 🛠️ Edit or delete their own blog posts 👀 View all blog posts 💬 Comment on blog posts 🙍‍♂️ Manage their user profile 🔐 Register and log in securely
+LetsBlog is a simple and intuitive full-stack blogging application where users can: ✍️ Create and publish blogs · 🛠️ Edit or delete their own blog posts · 👀 View all blog posts · 💬 Comment on posts · 🙍‍♂️ Manage user profiles · 🔐 Register and log in securely.

-## 🚀 Tech Stack
+🚀 Tech Stack
 Frontend: React + TypeScript + Vite
 Styling: Tailwind CSS
 Backend: Node.js + Express